There is something incredibly fascinating about a pregnant belly.

 About midway through pregnancy, the top of your uterus is at the middle of your pregnancy bump.

-If you’ve always had an ‘innie’ you might notice it getting shallower or even flattening out.
+If you have an ‘innie’ you might notice it getting shallower or even flattening out.

-As your baby is growing and your pregnant belly gets bigger, this will become more pronounced.
-Some women even find their ‘innie’ becomes an ‘outie’.
+As your baby is growing and your pregnant belly gets bigger, this becomes more pronounced.
+Some women find their ‘innie’ becomes an ‘outie’.

-The skin around this area of your belly can also become very itchy.
-This is due to the skin stretching – causing those trademark stretch marks.
+The skin around this area can become very itchy.
+This is due to the skin stretching – causing stretch marks.

 You can use a pregnancy friendly lotion – like coconut oil – on the area, if it helps to relieve the irritation.